 Hearing loss is often permanent and can be managed rather than cured using appropriate aids.
-One of the most sought-after aids are the mobile phones for the hard of hearing, a group of handsets specifically designed with the hard of hearing in mind.
+One of the most sought-after types of aids are the mobile phones for the hard of hearing, a group of handsets specifically designed with the hard of hearing in mind.

 These devices used to include only the most basic of features such as extra loud speech and ringer functions, phone book, SMS capabilities, saved numbers, hearing aid compatibility via the T setting and so on.
 However, in recent months we have started to see a trend of leading manufacturers bridging the gap between their handsets and smart phones in terms of features.
 These features include an integrated camera and a clamshell exterior design that users find more ergonomically comfortable.
 It also helps make their voice clearer to the person on the other side due to the proximity of the microphone to their lips.
 And... we might even see Internet browser navigation pretty soon.
 All in all recent trend includes:

 - Smaller in size and lighter in weight